eddiechou/pearl-jam/README.md

 - Refer to the scripts property in `package.json` for useful commands.
 - `npm build` runs webpack to bundle files.
 - `npm start` runs the server at `localhost:3000`.
-- `npm run dev-server` runs webpack-dev-server, which serves the application at `localhost:8080` with hot-reloading.
+- `npm run rollout` runs webpack-dev-server, which serves the application at `localhost:8080` with hot-reloading.

 <a name="useful-dev-tools"></a>
 ### Useful development tools